Rohan5manza/Local-LLMs-/README.md

 Part 2: LaMini-LM.
 Successfully completed project.
 Used text-generation-webUI called oobabooga , to create an interface to interact with the LLM.
 Refered to multiple online sources to complete the project.

+Definitely explore oobabooga more, amazing tool can download many different types of LLMs or HuggingFace models, ad play around with parameters, train or customize models,etc.